kgignatyev/type-safety-end-to-end/README.md

     cd interface
     ./build-stubs.sh

-that generates server side implementation stubs and client
+that generates server side implementation stubs and client, plus versioned documentation in html and markdown formats.
+HTML documentation is publisheable and markdown is convenient for embedding into npm module